+- 2. Please indicate your preference for the following: - Option 1 registration, microchipping and de-sexing by six months - □ Option 2 limited registration at three months; full registration on de-sexing

+□ Option 3 - registration at three months; onus on owner to advise when dog de-sexed

+Please provide reasons for your preference: Consistency with Cat Act 2011, will reduce lower the second handling of paper work from office staff through having to amend registration records.

-2. Please indicate your preference for the following: ☑ Option 1 - registration, microchipping and de-sexing by six months ☐ Option 2 - limited registration at three months; full registration on de-sexing ☐ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: With Options 2 and 3 you would be relying upon the owner to advise when the dog is de-sexed.
-Option 1 would be the easiest to manage. up om 1 July 2018 South Australian veterinarian practices will be responsible for dating a centralised dog registration database when a dog is de-sexed.
-This uld replace the need to issue a sterilisation certificate.
-3. Would you support this approach?☑ Yes☐ No☐ Unsure Please provide reasons for your response: This information needs to be centralised to allow easier access for Local Governments.
+From 1 July 2018 South Australian veterinarian practices will be responsible for updating a centralised dog registration database when a dog is de-sexed.
+This would replace the need to issue a sterilisation certificate.

+- 3. Would you support this approach? - Yes

+- □ No - ⊠ Unsure

+Please provide reasons for your response: Veterinarian practices would also need to be able to register dogs so that they are able to update details of doogs not registered.
+Will practices require a proportion of dog registration fees for this service?